-Opposition is an extra-special event because it’s at or near opposition that Mars comes closest to Earth for the year, and that Mars, in turn, shines at its brightest best in Earth’s sky.
-Moreover, any planet at opposition shines all night long.
-Now opposite the sun, Mars rises in the east around sunset, climbs to its highest point in the sky at midnight, and sets in the west around sunrise.
+Opposition is a special time for any superior planet.
+Around the time of opposition, a superior planet comes closest to Earth for the year and, in turn, shines at its brightest best in Earth’s sky.
+Moreover, any planet at opposition – being opposite the sun – rises in the east at sunset, climbs to its highest point in the sky at midnight, and sets in the west around sunrise.

-Not all Mars’ oppositions are equal, though, and this is Mars’ brightest appearance in our sky in nearly 15 years!
-Mars is even outshining the king planet Jupiter, which is most often the fourth-brightest celestial object to light up the sky (after the sun, moon and Venus).
-But this year, in 2018, Mars replaces Jupiter as the fourth-brightest heavenly body from about July 7 to September 7, 2018.
+Not all Mars’ oppositions are equal, and 2018 brings Mars’ brightest appearance in our sky since 2003.
+Since early July, Mars has shone more brightly than the king planet Jupiter, which is generally the fourth-brightest sky object after the sun, moon and planet Venus.
+In 2018, Mars shines more brightly than Jupiter from about July 7 to September 7, 2018.
 You can’t miss Mars right now!
-Even tonight’s drenching moonlight won’t be able to wash the red planet from the nighttime sky.
+On July 25 to 27, even the drenching moonlight won’t wash the red planet from the nighttime sky.

 Extra-close oppositions of Mars (less than 37 million miles or 60 million km) recur in periods of 15 to 17 years.
 The last extra-close Martian opposition happened on August 28, 2003, and the next one will occur on September 15, 2035.

 Extra-close oppositions happen when we go between Mars and the sun around the time Mars is near perihelion – its closest point to the sun.
 That makes sense, too, right?

 An extra-far opposition (over 62 million miles or 100 million km) last took place on March 3, 2012, when Mars was near aphelion – its farthest point from the sun.
 As a basis of comparison, the 2018 opposition of Mars finds the planet about 28 million miles (45 million km) closer than the extra-far opposition of 2012.